If you’ve ever wondered if there was anything that could help you overcome social anxiety, here is my own story of how hypnosis helped me.

 And I even had a protocol.
 Because when you live with social anxiety, small talk feels like a Broadway performance.

-I remember the room smelled like sandalwood, and soft music played in the background.
-We sat and talked about my burning cheeks when I tried to meet new people and the sweat that would gather on my upper lip the moment I felt eyes on me.
+As I entered the room for my first hypnosis session, I noticed it smelled of sandalwood, and soft music played in the background.
+I sat with the hypnotist and talked about my shy symptoms – burning cheeks when I tried to meet new people and the sweat that would gather on my upper lip the moment I felt eyes on me.
 Then she had me lie down.
 I closed my eyes.
 She said we’d use my imagination—the same way I used it when writing or meditating.

 She asked me to go back.
 Way back.
 To the first time I felt humiliated.
 Judged.
 Unsafe being seen.